sUMmermixon/hello-world/README.md

 HI!

-I'm Summer and learning web-development is the shizzzzzz!!!
+Learning web-development is the shizzzzzz!!!